Chicago City Council, demystified

 Search Chicago legislation

 Chicago City Council consists of 50 elected alders and meets monthly to shape the city.
-The council works with Lori Lightfoot, the Mayor, and Anna Valencia, the City Clerk.
+The council works with Brandon Johnson, the Mayor, and Anna Valencia, the City Clerk.

 Chicago Councilmatic tracks all things related to Chicago City Council: